alexnavtt/place_net/README.md

 ## Native Installation

 PlaceNet has been developed and tested in an Ubuntu 22.04 environment.
 Other Ubuntu and linux distros may provide varying results, and Windows/MacOS are not supported.
+The cuRobo installation can be somewhat invasive when performed outside of a virtual environment, as it upgrades setuptools which can cause minor issues with other build systems such as ROS2.
+While these issues are non-breaking, it may be better to prefer the [docker installation](#docker-installation) in those cases.

 The most significant dependency of PlaceNet is the Nvidia [cuRobo](https://curobo.org/) motion planning library.
 This is used for parallelizing IK calculations for ground truth solution